therandomsecurityguy/randomsecurity.dev/content/posts/securing-blockchain-intro.md

 So, I'll be releasing a series of blog posts in the coming weeks addressing the following:

-- Threat models and attack vectors
+Threat models and attack vectors on the following:

 - Cryptography and proofs
 - Transaction security
 - Identity management